-The Netsil Application Operations Center (AOC) generates auto-discovered application maps for unprecendented visibility into applications.
+The AOC generates auto-discovered application maps for unprecedented visibility into applications.
 Nodes on the application topology map represent groups of instances and links between the nodes represent network interactions.
 Instances can be pods, containers or hosts, i.e VMs or bare metal OS.
 Once collectors are installed on hosts, users can create multiple maps to visualize the application from multiple perspectives.

 Create New Map¶